 Chances are you’re already at the de Young and your stomach is grumbling so loud it interrupted the tour, or you’re planning a trip and want the lowdown on the best eats in town.
-Maybe you’re bringing your company on tour with us and want to grab a bite afterward.
+Maybe you’re thinking of doing team building in San Francisco and want to grab a bite afterward.

 Either way, our renegade tours need fuel, and San Francisco has some amazing food to prepare or recharge after your museum adventure.

 We’ve spent years in and around the de Young, and have the full scoop on the best places to fill your gullet before/after/in-between an awesome trip to one of the best museums in SF.
 Here’s our full list where to eat near the de Young.

 WHERE TO EAT NEAR THE DE YOUNG MUSEUM

 On this page you’ll find a handpicked list of restaurants categorized as quick eats, bang for your buck, delicious sitdown, brunch & coffee, vegan, and drinks.
 Your tastebuds will thank you.

 Everything listed here is less than a 15 minute walk from the museum.

 Here’s our current shortlist for favorite food spots near the de Young:

 de Young Café — A cafe inside the museum with sandwiches, quiches and salads.
 Perfect for a quick bite before your museum adventure.
 Nice view overlooking the garden.

 The Posh Bagel — Cronuts, bagels, eggwiches, and plenty of standard bagel-shop fare.
 Try the jalapeño-cheese bagel!
 They also have a pizza bagel, if you’re into that sort of thing.